 Friday, 21 April 2017

 There’s a fair amount of cheerful shouting going on as staff greet customers entering and thank departing customers.
 And do not be alarmed when this shouting goes up a notch.
 Once in a while, one of the sushi chefs will take a net and extract a fish from the large aquarium at the back.
 The fish – still flapping – will be held up high and displayed while a chef announces which type of fish it is.
 In response, eager customers start yelling back orders as the poor fellow meets its untimely end.
 That unfortunately is how fresh sushi is made.
-Note: Sushi Zanmai has numerous locations in that neighborhood.
-All are equally good and one is even open 24 hours.
-The Bekkan location just happens to be our family favorite.

 Unlike some sushi joints which quote prices that fluctuate with the going market price, Sushi Zanmai is clear about pricing.
 The price on the menu is what you pay, no surprises.